torresorona/ReciBEET/README.md

 # ReciBEET
-Recibeet is an ongoing project to bring a unique spin to a recipes board and recipe building.
+ReciBEET is an ongoing project to bring a unique spin to a recipes board and recipe building.